CiccioPatato90/rmse/README.md

 # BATSIM Project - M1 CSA 2024/2025

 ## Overview
 This project implements various backfilling algorithms for job scheduling in BATSIM, inspired by Fernando Mendonça's PhD manuscript (Chapters 4 and 5).
+The project provides a framework for comparing different scheduling strategies and analyzing their performance.

 ## Implemented Algorithms
-Located in the `/src` directory, the project implements three scheduling algorithms:
+Located in the `/src` directory, the project implements the following scheduling algorithms:

 1. **Basic Backfilling (Conservative Backfilling)**
    - Standard implementation of conservative backfilling strategy
+   - Prioritizes jobs in FIFO order
+   - Allows smaller jobs to backfill if they don't delay the first job

 2. **Best Effort Contiguous Backfilling**
    - Attempts to assign contiguous resources to tasks